13.14 Referral of a Child to the Kentucky Adoption Profile Exchange (KAPE)

 A hold on a child is referenced when:

 • It is not in the best interest of the child(ren) to recruit adoptive families at that time.
-A memorandum signed by the service region administrator (SRA) or designee must be sent to the KAPE specialist outlining the justification to place the child on hold for this type of request; or
+A memorandum signed by the service region administrator (SRA) or designee must be sent to the KAPE specialist outlining the justification to place the child on hold along with supporting documentation from the child's mental health provider for this type of request; or

 • The child is placed with a family who has expressed interest in adopting the child but has not signed a DPP-198 Intent to Adopt or DPP-195 Adoptive Placement Agreement.
-A memorandum signed by the SRA or designee must be sent to the KAPE specialist outlining the current situation, how the Department for Community Based Services (DCBS) is supporting and assessing the placement, and the plan to monitor the family's commitment to adopting the child.2
+A memorandum signed by the SRA or designee must be sent to the KAPE specialist outlining the current situation, how the Department for Community Based Services (DCBS) supports and assesses the placement, and the plan to monitor the family's commitment to adopting the child.2

-Children may only be placed on hold for six (6) months.
-If additional time is needed, an updated memorandum must be approved by the SRA or designee and submitted to the KAPE specialist.
+Children may only be placed on hold for ninety (90) calendar days.
+If additional time is needed, an updated memorandum must be approved by the Adoption Services Branch Manager.

 A child will be listed as referred when: